cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto.md

 verification, and at least as specified in [@RFC8032], the set of valid signatures is not defined by the standard.

-For more complex protocols, careful analysis is required for each protocol, as the original security proofs may no longer apply, and the tweaks for one protocol may have disastrous effects when applied to another (for instance, the octuple-spend vulnerability in [@Monero]).
+For more complex protocols, careful analysis is required as the original security proofs may no longer apply, and the tweaks for one protocol may have disastrous effects when applied to another (for instance, the octuple-spend vulnerability in [@Monero]).

 Decaf and Ristretto fix this abstraction mismatch in one place for all protocols, providing an abstraction to protocol implementors that